Iverson Brownell, BS, CEC

 Passion for the culinary arts, curiosity and love of adventure have driven him to create the delicious and artistic food for which he is internationally known.
 Since graduating from Johnson and Wales University College of Culinary Arts in 1996 with a Bachelor of Science (BS) degree in culinary arts and food and beverage management, Chef Iverson’s easy-going and engaging personality plus extensive expertise in the culinary world have provided him with many noteworthy and enjoyable opportunities.

-As his expertise and unique work became more recognized, Iverson was chosen by the United States Olympic Committee for the USA House to be Head Chef
+As his expertise and unique work became more recognized, Iverson was chosen to be a chef

 After leaving Utah, Chef Brownell returned to the state of his birth, South Carolina, where he owned and operated another catering business, this time in the beautiful and historic city of Charleston.
-During this time he also was recipe developer and food stylist for Le Creuset, US and Canada, and spokesperson for Lynx Grills, International.
+During this time he also was recipe developer and food stylist for Le Creuset, US and Canada.

 It was while in Charleston that he met internationally known cancer research scientist, Dr. Michael Wargovich, and the two started to think of combining their talents and